techgrounds/cloud-assignments-E28MS/Assignments/Cloud/ALB and Autoscaling.md

 ### Task 2:

-Check if you can access the web server via the endpoint of your load balancer.
+a)  Check if you can access the web server via the endpoint of your load balancer.

-Perform a load test on your server(s) to trigger auto scaling.
+b)  Perform a load test on your server(s) to trigger auto scaling.
 There may be a delay in creating new VMs depending on the settings in your VM Scale Set.

 Note: the Azure Load Testing service can be expensive.
 You can also log in to the VM to perform a manual stress test.